Cube-OS/cubeOS/services/novatel-oem6-service/README.md

 Get the current power state of the system

 Note: `uptime` is included as an available field in order to conform to
-      the Kubos Service Outline, but cannot be implemented for this device, so the value will be 1 if the device is on and 0 if the device is off
+      the CubeOS Service Outline, but cannot be implemented for this device, so the value will be 1 if the device is on and 0 if the device is off

 ```json